msr3384/muhammadsohelrana/README.md

-# Muhammad Sohel Rana

 Welcome to my personal website!
-I'm a PhD candidate in Computer Science at the University of Texas at Arlington, with a research focus on **privacy-preserving machine learning**, **federated learning**, and **sustainable AI**.
+I'm a PhD candidate in Mathematics-Data Science at the University of Texas at Arlington, with a research focus on **Optimal Transport based dimensionality reduction** and **federated learning**.

 ---

 ## 🔬 Research Interests

-- Federated & Distributed Learning
-- Privacy & Security in Machine Learning
-- Trustworthy & Explainable AI
-- Optimization in Machine Learning
-- Sustainable and Efficient AI
+- Optimal transport for manifold learning and embedding
+- Structure-preserving dimensionality reduction
+- Scalable OT algorithms for high-dimensional data

 ---